yunzhusong/ECCV2020_CPCSV/README.md

 ## Pretrained model

-Pretrained model can be download at [link](https://drive.google.com/drive/folders/1Oy-Npt19hYvrGAB_u5c_XYnuBsoBu34b?usp=sharing).

-Model parameters is the default used in this repository.
+Pretrained model can be download [here](https://drive.google.com/drive/folders/1Oy-Npt19hYvrGAB_u5c_XYnuBsoBu34b?usp=sharing).
+Model parameters are the default used in this repository.

 ### Setup environment